Community Mental Health Teams (CMHTs) Kent and Medway

 - Going Into Hospital

 If you are referred into the CMHT this is usually done, with your agreement, through your GP.
-Click here for more information.
+Click here for more information onto how to access mental health services and for links to the Doc Ready resource to help you prepare.
 There are other ways you can be referred, in some cases people are referred through the A & E department at the local hospital, or by a social worker or the police, if you are referred in this way it would usually be because you are experiencing a crisis.

 When you are referred into the CMHT your details will be passed to the Access Team of your local CMHT.
 They will contact you to get some more information and discuss what the next steps available to you are.